-In the wake of last Tuesday’s election numerous ballot measures went mostly unnoticed as an onslaught of dismay and joy erupted across the nation.
+In the wake of the election results numerous ballot measures went mostly unnoticed as an onslaught of dismay and joy erupted across the nation.
 Here in California we decided to not abolish the death penalty (but to reform the system), hike taxes on tobacco products, ban single-use plastic and paper bags, and quadruple the number of Americans that have access to marijuana.

 That last statistic is not owed to California alone, as Massachusetts, Maine, and Nevada joined in for recreational usage, while citizens in Arkansas, Florida, Montana, and North Dakota legalized medical marijuana.
 Only Arizona failed to pass legislation this time around.
 As predicted, states in this longstanding fight for reform are falling like dominoes.
 Will a Trump-led federal government intervene?

 Since California first legalized medical marijuana in 1996 the feds have essentially turned a blind eye to what states are doing.
 While there have been federal raids on grow houses, farms, and businesses, for the most part public will is winning.
 Will that change when anti-marijuana crusaders like Chris Christie and Rudy Giuliani are awarded cabinet positions?
 Or by a vice president who only three years ago refused to lower penalties for possession in Indiana?

 Despite overwhelming evidence to the contrary, marijuana is still listed as a Schedule I substance, meaning it has no medical value.
 As long as this status remains marijuana reform advocates will have a hard time pegging down the federal government’s position—and businesses will always be vulnerable to sudden prosecution.
 This conundrum is further muddied by the fact that states are collecting tremendous tax revenues from the industry while federal restrictions do not allow marijuana companies to use banks.